 Tips & Tricks

 - If you don't think you've fully explored a floor, but can't see anywhere else to explore, use the minimap (or press X then > or < to cycle through up/down stairs respectively) to count the number of normal up and down staircases you've found (not escape hatches or branch entrances).
 If you see less than three of each, some hidden area of the floor is walled off from the area you're in.
 The best way to reach it is to exit the floor and then reenter through an unexplored staircase on the floor above or below.
-Such unexplored stairs are indicated with a * in the top left of the stair tile in Tiles, or the stair glyph being in white in Console.
+Such unexplored stairs are indicated with a * in the top left of the stair tile in Tiles, or the stair glyph being coloured white in Console.

 - Climbing while confused might make you trip and fall, taking damage and landing at the bottom of that particular staircase (if you were trying to climb up, you stay on the current floor; if you were climbing down, you land on the next floor).

 - Most monsters will follow you if they are adjacent to you when you use a staircase.
 While this can make it difficult to escape a monster on your heels, it can also be used to separate hordes of monsters by "stair dancing" (luring them upstairs and slaying them a few at a time).
 This is especially useful for stairs placed against walls or corners, limiting the number of monsters that can follow you.
-Some monsters (summons, derived undead, silent spectres, Geryon, and the Royal Jelly) cannot use stairs, trapping them on the floor they spawned on unless they step in a shaft.
+Some monsters (summons, derived undead, silent spectres, Geryon, and the Royal Jelly) cannot use stairs, trapping them on the floor they spawned on unless they fall down a shaft.
 However, they can still attack you while you're leaving, and they may wait by the stairs for your return.

 - By luring monsters upstairs, you can make it safer to fight them, as you are very unlikely to encounter a new monster when fighting on a cleared floor and do not risk dying from having to climb upstairs when on low health.
 Additionally, you can pillar dance as much as you like on a cleared floor without being interrupted by other monsters.